Dashboards and Widgets

 Limitations of Widgets:

-If you install a Non-English Version, say Chinese version, of Applications Manager, and then change your language settings to English, the Widget and Dashboard names will not automatically be translated from Chinese to English characters.
+- If you install a Non-English Version, say the Chinese version, of Applications Manager, and then change your language settings to English, the Widget and Dashboard names will not automatically be translated from Chinese to English characters.
 You can, however, manually edit the Dashboard or Widget and change the name to English characters.

 Note: By clicking on Tabs Edit icon you can choose the order in which the dashboard will be listed under the Home tab.

 A topology map is an effort to visualize the interconnection of different resources in an enterprise on a map. you can group a certain set of network devices and servers of your choice under a Map View and also associate links between them.